Bayes Calculations from Quantile Implied Likelihood: Introduction

-\item \textbf{(Multivariate non-iid data). }The Bayesian approach to the multivariate Wallenius (noncentral hypergeometric) distribution (Wallenius, 1963; Chesson, 1976) is useful for the analysis of preference data from individuals, where each person chooses\ (without replacement)\ any number of objects from a total set of objects (resp.) from mutually-exclusive categories (Grazian et al. 2018).
-The exact likelihood of this model contains a computationally-costly integral for each individual from the person sample.
-In this study, we will show that the QIL approach can provide tractable and accurate posterior inferences of Wallenius model choice weight parameters, based on a QIL\ that depends on means and variances calculated from all model parameters.
-The original Bayesian Wallenius model (Grazian et al. 2018) assumes that the choice weight parameters are the same for all persons in a given sample.
-The current study also introduces a new hierarchical Bayesian Wallenius model, which allows for the choice weight parameters to differ across persons.
-It turns out that the QIL can be easily extended and applied to provide inference of the posterior distribution of this hierarchical model. \end{enumerate}
+\item \textbf{(Multivariate non-iid data). }The Bayesian approach to the multivariate Wallenius (noncentral hypergeometric) distribution \citep{Wallenius63,Chesson76} is useful for the analysis of individual choice data, where each person chooses\ (without replacement)\ any number of objects from a total set of objects (resp.) from mutually-exclusive categories \citep{GrazianEtAl18} .
+But this model's exact likelihood contains a computationally-costly integral for each person \citep{GrazianEtAl18} .
+In this study, we will show that the QIL, as a surrogate to the Wallenius model likelihood, can provide tractable and accurate posterior inferences for the model's choice weight parameters.
+This is done by specifying this QIL\ to depend on means and variances of the category counts given the Wallenius model parameters.
+The original Bayesian Wallenius model \citep{GrazianEtAl18} assumes that the choice parameters are the same for all persons, implying that the choice data observations are iid over persons.
+The current study introduces a new hierarchical Bayesian Wallenius model which can handle non-iid choice data by allowing for the choice weight parameters to vary across persons.
+The QIL can easily be applied to provide tractable posterior distribution inferences for this new model. \end{enumerate}

-As we shall see, our QIL\ framework is suitable for Bayesian inference with the above models, but extends far beyond these applications and allows us to push further the boundaries of the class of problems can be addressed by likelihood-free methods.
-The Supporting Information provides software code that was used for all data analyses.
+Our QIL\ framework is suitable for Bayesian inference with the above models, but extends beyond these applications and allows us to push further the boundaries of the class of problems can be addressed by likelihood-free methods.
+The software code that was used for all data analyses are available from the first author as Supplementary Material.